CostaRico/yii2-images/README.md

-                'imagesStorePath' => 'images/store', //path to origin images 'imagesCachePath' => 'images/cache', //path to resized copies 'graphicsLibrary' => 'GD' //but really its better to use 'Imagick' 'placeHolderPath' => '@webroot/images/placeHolder.png' // if you want to get placeholder when image not exists, string will be processed by Yii::getAlias
+                'imagesStorePath' => 'images/store', //path to origin images 'imagesCachePath' => 'images/cache', //path to resized copies 'graphicsLibrary' => 'GD' //but really its better to use 'Imagick' 'placeHolderPath' => '@webroot/images/placeHolder.png' // if you want to get placeholder when image not exists, string will be processed by Yii::getAlias,
+                //Class name to handle image storage in db 'className' => 'models/Image'
             ],
         ],
     ```